 10. What's one thing we're doing well as a remote team?

-What I wish I'd known sooner: When my team was split between Madrid and Lisbon, the Lisbon folks always got the 9:15 AM slot — which was fine for them.
-But when we briefly had a contractor in Colombia, that was 3:15 AM his time, and nobody thought to adjust.
-Question 65 would have caught that immediately.
+What I wish I'd known sooner: When my team was split between Madrid and Lisbon, the Lisbon folks always landed the 9:15 AM slot.
+That worked fine for them.
+But when we briefly had a contractor in Colombia, that slot was 3:15 AM his time, and nobody thought to adjust.
+Question 65 would have caught it immediately.
 Small things like time zone awareness and schedule constraints seem trivial until someone is silently resenting the meeting time for weeks.

 For global teams, rotate your morning meeting time so the same people don't always get the 6 AM slot.
-And record the standup so absent teammates can catch up — Convo captures everything automatically on your Mac without joining as a bot that makes everyone uncomfortable.
+And record the standup so absent teammates can catch up.
+Convo does that automatically on your Mac, without joining as a bot that makes everyone uncomfortable.

 For more on making virtual meetings not terrible, see our virtual meeting etiquette guide.